 Located in Blanding, Utah, the Edge of the Cedars State Park Museum is an Ancestral Puebloan archaeological site, a museum, and an archaeological repository.
+The goal of Edge of the Cedars is to inspire and educate visitors about the prehistoric and contemporary American Indian cultures of the Four Corners region.

 Cowboys from Bluff camped here in the late 1800’s and called the site Edge of the Cedars because it sits on the edge of a natural boundary, separating a heavily forested region and a treeless landscape to the south.
 Cedar is a term locals use for the Utah juniper tree.